 Skip to main content

-The 2025 Wallenberg lecture, titled "Decarbonisation Commitments: Signals, Substance, or Spin?" will be given by Professor Marcin Kacperczyk (Imperial and ECGI), followed by commentary from Professor Estelle Cantillon (Université libre de Bruxelles).
+The 2025 Wallenberg lecture, titled "Decarbonisation Commitments: Signals, Substance, or Spin?" was given by Professor Marcin Kacperczyk (Imperial and ECGI), followed by commentary from Professor Estelle Cantillon (Université libre de Bruxelles).

-As a proud partner, the Solvay Brussels School is delighted to host this prestigious annual event organised by ECGI.
+As a proud partner, the Solvay Brussels School hosted this prestigious annual event organised by ECGI.

 Professor Kacperczyk's pioneering work explores how financial markets respond to climate-related risks and corporate decarbonisation strategies.
-Amid growing scrutiny of net-zero commitments — from regulatory tightening to corporate retreat — this year’s lecture will examine the credibility, impact, and valuation of decarbonisation pledges.
-Drawing on empirical research and real-world developments, Professor Kacperczyk will offer insights into how markets interpret these commitments, how governance mechanisms can reinforce or undermine them, and what’s at stake as the climate finance landscape evolves.
+Amid growing scrutiny of net-zero commitments — from regulatory tightening to corporate retreat — this year’s lecture examined the credibility, impact, and valuation of decarbonisation pledges.
+Drawing on empirical research and real-world developments, Professor Kacperczyk offered insights into how markets interpret these commitments, how governance mechanisms can reinforce or undermine them, and what’s at stake as the climate finance landscape evolves.

 📆 Lecture details